criiptico/poketype/README.md

 # Poketype:
-Poketype is a web-application that takes two pokemon and gives you the most effective move in terms of move type and damage dealt to the each pokemon.
+Poketype is a web-application that takes two pokemon and gives you the most effective move in terms of move type and damage dealt to each pokemon.

 ###### Please note: This is a work in progress build and I'm learning these technologies along the way.
 This is my first time dealing with python, html forms, and Flask in the context of a web application.
 I appreciate your patience.